binchenX/understand_container/docs/ch2.md

                      1:cpuset:/xyxy12
 ```

-There is only one process at the moment, and that is the "init" program of the container we started, the `sh` program.
-Ignore the `cgroup` at the moment, we'll talk about it in the late chapter.
+At the moment, there is only one process, which is the "init" program of the container we started, the `sh` program.
+Ignore the `cgroup` for now; we'll discuss it in a later chapter.

-Well, we see that when a new container is created, a bunch of new namespaces will be created and the "init" process of the container will be put into those namespaces.
-Effectively the process is running in a container, and that mean different things for different namespaces.
-For PID namespaces, it means all the processes running in the container can see only the processes *in* the same processes namespaces, "pid:[4026532572]", or equivalently "pid:xyxy12".
-The `sh` process is considered as PID 1 inside of the container, but it is 10123 in the host, and that's PID namespaces in play here.
-As you can see, we actually can use the container and namespaces interchangeably in this context.
+We can see that when a new container is created, a bunch of new namespaces are also created, and the "init" process of the container is placed into these namespaces.
+Effectively, the process is running in a container, and this means different things for different namespaces.
+For PID namespaces, it means that all the processes running in the container can only see the processes *in* the same process namespace, "pid:[4026532572]", or equivalently "pid:xyxy12".
+The `sh` process is considered as PID 1 inside the container, but it is 10123 on the host, and that's the role of PID namespaces.
+As you can see, we can actually use the terms 'container' and 'namespaces' interchangeably in this context.

 We are clear, hopefully, about what does `docker/runc run` do regarding the namespaces.
 How about `docker/runc exec`?